 Camp Comfort is located about a mile from Downtown Ojai at 11969 North Creek Road, Ojai.
 Hwy 33, S.E. on Hermosa Road.
 San Antonio Creek runs through this tree-lined park.
 Individual and group campsites are available at www.ventura.org/parks-department/inland-parks/camp-comfort-ojai.
 There are 15 campsites.
 There are restrooms, drinking water, a playground, picnic tables, BBQs and fire rings.
 Showers, full hook-ups and laundry available.
 Dogs are allowed on up to 6 foot leash for a $1/night fee (2 dog maximum).
 Sites $42/day as of April 2019.

 Dennison Park is located at 7250 Santa Paula-Ojai Road in Ojai.
 On Hwy 150, south of Nordhoff Road.
-This is a quite park with views of the Ojai Valley, offering a feeling of seclusion.
+This is a quiet park with views of the Ojai Valley, offering a feeling of seclusion.
 There are covered family/group barbecue areas near the entrance of the park available by reservation only.
 Fees are $21 per night plus a $3 reservation fee as of March 2017.
 There are 31 campsites.
 RV camping in lower portion of park only with 35 foot maximum length; no hook ups.
 Dogs allowed on leash for $1/night fee (2 dog maximum).
 Individual and group campsites are available at www.ventura.org/parks-department/inland-parks/dennison-park-ojai.